From a Photographer to a Bride

 Timeline.
 We reach out to you months in advance as you begin working on your timeline.
 Get as much done as quickly as possible.
 We know the time you will need for the images you feel are important.
 Listen to us and understand that we want you to be happy with the final product.

 Family portraits are hard.
 No matter how extensive and accurate the list, corralling a big group of people is difficult on a wedding day.
 Just be ready, for at that moment, you might not be the happiest of campers.
 We’ll take care of it, along with the coordinator or Aunt Sue.
 That’s why it’s important to have a coordinator or a family contact who will know faces.
 The photos will be worth it in the end.
 Make sure everyone knows when they should be there and the location.
 Don’t assume they know.
 Contact all family members to make sure everyone is included; don’t let the wedding day be the moment they complain that someone isn’t there.
-Suggestion: Group photos are best after the wedding ceremony.
+Suggestion: If you're not going to have all your group shots before the wedding (to us, it's the best time), group photos are best after the wedding ceremony.
 We start with everyone and whittle down, leaving only the bride and groom remaining.
 Then, that’s our private time with you if you haven't had a first look.

 Don’t forget your portraits.
 Build in time for your intimate portraits, a minimum of 20 minutes.
 Ask that no one else accompany us or be around during this session.
 This is your time.
 And in the end when you only give us 5 minutes because time is tight, please understand you’ll get one location and one shot.
 We can’t manufacture time!